mcaldwelva/iSaab/README.md

 * Format an SD card with FAT32.
 Third-party tools are needed to format SD cards larger than 32GB (e.g. http://www.ridgecrop.demon.co.uk/index.htm?fat32format.htm)

-* Place music files (FLAC up to 16b/44kHz, Ogg Vorbis, MP3, MPEG4, WMA) into sub-directories, up-to three levels deep
+* Place FLAC, Ogg Vorbis, MP3, AAC, or WMA music files into sub-directories, up-to three levels deep

 * Files are played in filesystem order, which may not be as they appear in your OS.
 Third-party tools can be used to sort the filesystem to play in the desired order (e.g. http://www.anerty.net/software/file/DriveSort.php)

-* Place patch053.bin in the root folder to enable FLAC playback.
+* Place [patch053.bin](https://raw.githubusercontent.com/mcaldwelva/iSaab/master/data/patch053.bin) in the root folder to enable FLAC playback.

 * Create presets.txt in the root, containing up to 6 comma separated numbers.
 Each number represents the play-order of the file on the file system.